 - Bake for 8-10 minutes

-- Remove muffins from oven and cool for 10 minutes in tin.
+- Remove muffins from the oven and cool for 3 minutes in the muffin pan.

-- Remove muffins from tin and place them on a cooling rack.
+- After time has passed, remove muffins from the muffin pan and place them on a cooling rack.

 Recipe Notes: